Jazz Ensembles - Audition

 Any woodwind or brass instrument will be considered for the 'horn' positions.

-The fee for the 8 week term is $540.
-If you enrol for an audition by 3 April you will only pay the Early Bird rate for the term $475.20 (12% discount), providing you are successful at audition.
+The fee for the 8 week term is $560.
+If you enrol for an audition by 8 April (end of early bird offer) you will only pay the Early Bird rate for the term $492.80 (12% discount), providing you are successful at audition.
 If you are a full time student or hold a current pension/healthcare card you are eligible for a 15% discount.
 You can enter your ID number at checkout to receive this discount.
 PLEASE NOTE: We will only audition positions that are vacant.
 Current students have first option to re-enrol.
 We will inform you if there are no spots available to audition for asap and refund your audition fee.
-In the the last class the students will give a small concert for family and friends

 Please let us know your instrument when you enrol.